apache/spark/docs/sql-ref-functions-udf-aggregate.md

 <dl>
   <dt><code><em>reduce(b: BUF, a: IN): BUF</em></code></dt>
   <dd>
-    Combine two values to produce a new value.
-For performance, the function may modify b and return it instead of constructing new object for b.
+    Combine two values to produce a new aggregated value.
+For performance, the function may modify <code>b</code> and return it instead of constructing new object for <code>b</code>.
   </dd>
 </dl>